charliegale16/Personal-Portfolio/README.md

 * Netlify (for hosting)

 ## Deployment
-The website is deployed and accessible @ [charliegale.netlify.app](https://charliegale.netlify.app/)
+The website is deployed using Netlify and accessible @ [charliegale.netlify.app](https://charliegale.netlify.app/)

 ## Getting Started
 ### To run this project locally, follow these steps: